This post and its photos may contain affiliate links, view our disclosure policy.

 Social skills are essential to help us bond with others.

-A child with special needs may have difficulty learning social skills and forming new friendships, and this can become stressful for parents and sometimes a little scary.
+A child with special needs may have difficulty learning social skills and forming new friendships, which can become stressful for parents and sometimes a little scary.

 There are ways you, as a parent, can teach and encourage your child!